syl20bnr/spacemacs/README.md

 - Save a buffer: `<SPC> f s`
 - Save all opened buffers: `<SPC> f S`
 - Open (switch) to a buffer with `helm`: `<SPC> b s`

+### Micro-states

+`Spacemacs` defines a wide variety of `micro-states` (temporary overlay maps) where it makes sense.
+This prevent from repetitive and tedious presses on the `SPC` key.

+When a `micro-state` is active, a documentation is displayed in the minibuffer.
+Additional information may as well be displayed in the minibuffer.

+[TODO: insert example screenshot here]

 ## UI tweaks